AdobeDocs/experience-manager-64.en/help/assets/config-dynamic.md

 >[!NOTE]
 >
->Before setting up Dynamic Media Cloud services, be sure to have your publish instance set up.
-You must also have replication set up before configuring Dynamic Media Cloud services.
+>Before setting up Dynamic Media Cloud Services, be sure to have your publish instance set up.
+You must also have replication set up before configuring Dynamic Media Cloud Services.

-To configure dynamic media cloud services:
+**To configure dynamic media cloud services**:

 1. In AEM, tap the AEM logo to access the global navigation console and tap **[!UICONTROL Tools &gt; Cloud Services &gt; Dynamic Media Configuration (Pre-6.3)]**.
-1. On the [!UICONTROL Dynamic Media Configuration Browser] page, in the left pane, select **[!UICONTROL global]**, then tap **[!UICONTROL Create]**.
+1. On the **[!UICONTROL Dynamic Media Configuration Browser]** page, in the left pane, select **[!UICONTROL global]**, then tap **[!UICONTROL Create]**.
-1. In the [!UICONTROL Create Dynamic Media Configuration] dialog box, in the [!UICONTROL Title] field, type a title.
+1. In the **[!UICONTROL Create Dynamic Media Configuration]** dialog box, in the **[!UICONTROL Title]** field, type a title.
 1. If you are configuring Dynamic Media for video,

-    * In the [!UICONTROL Registration ID] field, type your registration ID.
+    * In the **[!UICONTROL Registration ID]** field, type your registration ID.
-    * In the [!UICONTROL Video Service URL] field, enter the video service URL for the Dynamic Media Gateway.
+    * In the **[!UICONTROL Video Service URL]** field, enter the video service URL for the Dynamic Media Gateway.

-1. If you are configuring Dynamic Media for imaging, in the [!UICONTROL Image Service URL] field, enter the image service URL for the Dynamic Media Gateway.
+1. If you are configuring Dynamic Media for imaging, in the **[!UICONTROL Image Service URL]** field, enter the image service URL for the Dynamic Media Gateway.
 1. Tap **[!UICONTROL Save]** to return to the Dynamic Media Configuration Browser page.
 1. Tap the AEM logo to access the global navigation console.

-## Configuring Video Reporting {#configuring-video-reporting}
+## Configuring video reporting {#configuring-video-reporting}

-You can configure video reporting across multiple installations of AEM using Dynamic Media Hybrid.
+You can configure video reporting across multiple installations of AEM using Dynamic Media &ndash; Hybrid mode.

-**When to use:** At the time you configure Dynamic Media Configuration (Pre 6.3), numerous features are started including video reporting.
+**When to use:** At the time you configure **[!UICONTROL Dynamic Media Configuration (Pre 6.3)]**, numerous features are started including video reporting.
 The configuration creates a report suite in a regional Analytics company.
 If you configure multiple Author nodes, you create a separate report suite for each one.
 As a result, reporting data is inconsistent among installations.
 Furthermore, if each Author node refers to the same Hybrid Publish server, the last Author installation changes the destination report suite for all video reporting.
 This issue overloads the Analytics system with too many report suites.

 **Get started:** Configure video reporting by completing the following three tasks.

-1. Create a Video Analytics preset package after you configure Dynamic Media Configuration (Pre 6.3) on the first Author node.
+1. Create a Video Analytics preset package after you configure **[!UICONTROL Dynamic Media Configuration (Pre 6.3)]** on the first Author node.
 This initial task is important because it allows a new configuration to continue using the same report suite.
 1. Install the Video Analytics preset package to any ***new*** Author node ***before*** you configure Dynamic Media Configuration (Pre 6.3).

 1. Verify and debug the package installation.

-### Creating a Video Analytics Preset package after configuring the first Author node {#creating-a-video-analytics-preset-package-after-configuring-the-first-author-node}
+### Creating a Video Analytics preset package after configuring the first Author node {#creating-a-video-analytics-preset-package-after-configuring-the-first-author-node}

 When you have finished this task, you will have a package file that contains the Video Analytics presets.
 These presets contain a report suite, the tracking server, the tracking namespace, and the Marketing Cloud Organization ID, if available.

-1. If you have not already done so, configure Dynamic Media Configuration (Pre 6.3).
+1. If you have not already done so, configure **[!UICONTROL Dynamic Media Configuration (Pre 6.3)]**.
-1. (Optional) View and copy the Report Suite ID (you must have access to the JCR).
-While having the Report Suite ID is not required, it makes validation easier.
+1. (Optional) View and copy the **[!UICONTROL Report Suite ID]** (you must have access to the JCR).
+While having the **[!UICONTROL Report Suite ID]** is not required, it makes validation easier.
-1. Create a package using Package Manager.
+1. Create a package using **[!UICONTROL Package Manager]**.
 1. Edit the package to include a filter.

    In AEM: `/conf/global/settings/dam/dm/presets/analytics/jcr:content/userdata`